dikshantMaxout/FounderAndLightning/Readme.md

 ***No external reports integrated as of now**

 **To execute Postman API automated Test**
-1. Download FAL_Assignment.postman_collection.json  Postman collection
+1. Download Postman collection : FAL_Assignment.postman_collection.json
 2. Import and run the collection
-3. It covered : Getallonjects with Test,Getobject with specific ids and Getobject with concatinating ids
+3. It coveres  : Getallobjects with Test,Getobject with specific ids and Getobject with concatinating ids